Apple scab, or black spot, is caused by the fungus Venturia inaequalis. It infects:

-When planning a control program for scab, limit the use of fungicides which have a high risk of developing resistant strains of scab.
-Where possible, use multi-site fungicides (activity group Y) as they are at less risk from resistance than fungicides in all other activity groups.
+When planning a control program for scab, limit the use of fungicides that have a high risk of developing resistant strains of scab.
+Where possible, use multi-site fungicides as they are at less risk from resistance than fungicides in all other activity groups.

 Consult chemical resellers about the fungicides and most appropriate time to spray in your situation.